koppor/jabref/docs/openoffice/code-reorganization.md

   CitationGroup not Citation
   - `referenceMarkNameForLinking` is optional: can be used to crosslink to the citation marker from the bibliography.
-- `CitationGroups` represents the collection of citation groups.
+- `CitationGroups` represents the collection of citation groups.<br>

-Processing starts with creating these.
+Processing starts with creating a `CitationGroups` instance from the data stored in the document.

 - `CitedKey` represents a cited source, with ordered backreferences (using `CitationPath`) to the correponding citations.

 - `CitedKeys` is just an order-preserving collection of `CitedKeys` that also supports lookup by `citationKey`.
+While producing citation markers, we also create a corresponding `CitedKeys` instance, and store it in `CitationGroups.bibliography`.
+This is already sorted, its entries have `uniqueLetter` or `number` assigned, but not converted to markup yet.

 Common processing steps: